 Have an occupation on the Graduate occupation list

-Visit the Occupation lists page for available occupations.
+Visit the WA State Nomination - combined occupation lists page for available occupations.

 Meet Department of Home Affairs requirements